Table of Contents

 3. Choose mostly homemade meals

 If you can, opt for mostly home-cooked meals throughout the week.
-Try creating a list of go-to meal ideas you and your family enjoy.
+Try creating a list of go-to meal and snack ideas you and your family enjoy.
 Hang the list on your refrigerator and add to it throughout the year.
 When you’re not sure what to cook, you can browse your homemade meal menu for some ideas or download our free IBD recipe book for some fresh ideas.

 4. Choose a variety of proteins throughout the week